 7. Cyberattacks: Malicious attacks, such as Distributed Denial of Service (DDoS) attacks or hacking attempts, can overwhelm network resources or compromise security measures, resulting in outages.

 8. ISP Issues: Internet Service Providers (ISPs) can experience technical problems, network maintenance, or disruptions due to issues in their infrastructure.
-These issues can affect users' connectivity.
+These ISP issues can affect users' connectivity.

 9. DNS Failures: Domain Name System (DNS) servers translate domain names into IP addresses.
 DNS failures or attacks can prevent users from accessing websites and services.